The School’s mentoring programme pairs undergraduate students with professionals with a background in History, Classics and Archaeology.

 Who is it for?

-Our bespoke mentoring programme is for 2nd and 3rd year students from across the School's three subject areas.
+Our bespoke mentoring programme is for 2nd and 3rd year students who come from a widening participation or EDI background to Higher Education and offers opportunities to students from across all the School's subject areas.

 How does it work?

 The programme matches students to a mentor who is in employment and has a background in History, Classics or Archaeology.
 Our mentors work in roles both related to these subjects, or in industries different to those related to their studies.
 This allow mentees to explore career options, develop their career confidence and get a greater understanding of how to use their degree after graduation.

 Mentees connect and build a relationship with their mentor over a period of about 6 months.
 Mentors offer advice about the career journey, their own experiences and provide honest insights into areas of work students may be looking to pursue.
 Mentors may also be able to suggest ways students can develop their skills, and even offer inspiration about possible future career paths.